Tunable liquid-solid hybrid thermal metamaterials with a topology transition: Acknowledgments

 \section{Acknowledgments}

-{\bf Funding:} J.H. acknowledges financial support from the National Natural Science Foundation of China under Grants No.~11725521 and No.~12035004 and from the Science and Technology Commission of Shanghai Municipality under Grant No.~20JC1414700.
-J.-H.J. acknowledges financial support from the National Natural Science Foundation of China under Grants No.~12125504 and No.~12074281. {\bf Author contributions:} P.J., J.-H.J., and J.H. conceived the concept.
-P.J. designed the model.
-P.J. and J.W. performed the numerical simulations.
-P.J., J.L., L.X., J.W., X.O., J.-H.J., and J.H. discussed the theoretical results and analyzed the model.
-P.J. and J.L. prepared the samples and performed the experiments.
-J.-H.J. and J.H. supervised the research.
-All authors discussed and contributed to the manuscript. {\bf Competing interests:} The authors declare no competing interests. {\bf Data and materials availability:} All data are available in the main text or the supplementary materials.
+J.H. acknowledges financial support from the National Natural Science Foundation of China under Grants No.~11725521 and No.~12035004 and from the Science and Technology Commission of Shanghai Municipality under Grant No.~20JC1414700.
+J.-H.J. acknowledges financial support from the National Natural Science Foundation of China under Grants No.~12125504 and No.~12074281.